 - Return on ad spend for video ads – $0.53

-Initially, it may seem daunting for smaller organizations to implement this fundraising tip.
+Initially, it may seem daunting for smaller organizations to implement this online fundraising tip.
 Moving away from a platform you are comfortable with is not easy.
 But, in the end, it’s all about getting donors and you never know where you might find more of them if you restrict yourself to one platform.

 Major concerns you may have